NullishKoala/Frontend-Mentor/development/recipe-page-main/README.md

 2. Thought of potential problems and about the general layout.
 3. Created HTML file and included all the elements according to the provided screenshots.
 4. Linked the external CSS file with HTML file, added all outside files (fonts, images).
-5. Created the general layout of the page with flexbox for the main part and position absolute for the footer.
+5. Created the general layout of the page with flexbox for the main container and position absolute for the footer.
-6. First styled the body, defined all colors as variables for future use, then styled the social links container starting from the outside and going inwards from top to bottom to style all all smaller elements.
+6. First styled the body, defined all colors as variables for future use, then styled the recipe card starting from the outside and going inwards from top to bottom to style all all smaller elements.

 ### Built with